85118 - Italian Pop Cultures (1) (LM)

 Assessment methods

 Students are required to write a final essay.
-The paper must be submitted to the professor via email no later than one day before the exam date.
-Both the content and the structure of the paper must be discussed in advance and approved by the professor via email.
-In order for the paper’s grade to be officially registered, students must sign up for the exam through AlmaEsami.
+The length should be 25.000-35.000 characters, spaces and bibliography included.
+Both the content and the structure must be discussed in advance and approved.
+The essay must be submitted through the specific box on Virtuale no later than one day before the exam date.
+In order for the grade to be officially registered, students must sign up for the exam through AlmaEsami.

-In accordance with the University of Bologna’s official policy on the use of Artificial Intelligence in teaching and learning, students are reminded that the final paper must be the result of original and autonomous work.
+In accordance with the University of Bologna’s official policy on the use of Artificial Intelligence in teaching and learning, students are reminded that the evaluation material must be the result of original and autonomous work.
 For further details, please consult the University’s guidelines on AI usage.

 Teaching tools